-Stayed claims cannot be listed, re-listed, heard or referred to a judge until a re-activation notice is sent to the court and other side setting out how the party wishes to proceed.
+Stayed claims cannot be listed, re-listed, heard, or referred to a judge until a re-activation notice is sent to the court and the other side setting out how the party wishes to proceed.
 However, this does not apply to stayed claims started after 03.08.20 or claims in which a final possession order has been made.

 Reactivating a Claim

 The “re-activation notice” must confirm how the party serving the notice wishes to proceed.
 Where it is the landlord serving the “re-activation notice” he or she must inform the court what knowledge he or she has of the effect of the Coronavirus pandemic on the tenant and their dependants.

 A party must serve an up-to-date rent account with the “re-activation notice” where the property eviction claim is based on rent arrears.
 The rent account must go back 2 years.